webhintio/hint/packages/rule-manifest-app-name/README.md

   the text may still be truncated even if it’s under 12 characters.

-* The 30 character limit is used in order to be consistent with the native OSes/[app stores][app store] limits/recommendations.
+* The above recommended limits are set to be consistent with the native OSes and/or store limits/recommendations, e.g.:

+  * For [Windows][windows] and the [Microsoft Store (which now also includes progressive web apps)][microsoft store] the recommendation is to have the value of the `name` property be up to 256 characters while the value of the `short_name` property can be up to 40 characters.

+  * [Android][android] and [iOS][ios] also recommend the application
+    name be under 30 characters.

 ## How to use this rule?